cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/vm-setup.md

 mkdir my-safe-directory
 exit
 ```
 - Now we need to transfer some files over to each nodes.
 This would be the required certificates to join the nodes to the cluster.
 We will also transfer a shell script that will start cockroach on each node.
+Make sure you are currently in the root of the repo fro the next set of commands.
 ```
+cd ../..
 scp startdb.sh ubuntu@$LOC3NODE1:/home/ubuntu/cockroach
 cd multiregion/certs
 scp ca.crt client.root.crt client.root.key ubuntu@$LOC3NODE1:/home/ubuntu/cockroach/certs